cvuillecard/dcall/README.md

 # dcall

-DCall is a draft of a terminal fully written in java based on DLT (Data Ledger Technology).
+DCall is a very basic terminal fully written in java based on DLT (Data Ledger Technology).

 DCall is a project with the objective to construct a secure terminal control, able to protect user datas, host or distribute applications or datas on the public and/or private networks on which it is connected.